The Institute of Bible Doctrine

 “But from the Tree of the Knowledge of Good and Evil you [Adam] shall not eat from it for in the day that you eat from it, dying [the Hebrew infinitive: מות / mut] you will die [the Hebrew imperfect: תמות / tamut] .”
 (Gen. 2:17)

 In Genesis 2:17 the Hebrew verb מות (“mut” = translated as “die”) is doubled, appearing in the text as מות תמות (“mut tamut” - the infinitive form followed immediately by the imperfect).
 Many Bible translations render this construction as having an intensive force: “you shall surely die”.
 However, this translation does not convey the true meaning of this verse.
 Certain scholars have argued that the double construction of the infinitive followed by the imperfect verb should be translated “dying you will die.”
 Theologically this rendering makes much more sense: the infinitive “dying” refers to spiritual death, and “you will die” refers to physical death.
-Adam and his wife died spiritually immediately, but did not die physically for many years after.
+Adam and his wife died spiritually immediately, but did not die physically until many years later.

 On the very day that Adam and his wife ate of the fruit, they acquired sin natures and lost their human spirits.
 They demonstrated their possession of sin natures when they put on fig leaves (Gen. 3:7).
 Here Adam demonstrated how man with a sin nature seeks to solve his relationship with God through some method of human good or religion.
 Then, when the Lord came into the garden and called for them that He might judge them, they demonstrated the loss of their human spirits by hiding from the Lord (Gen. 3:8).